Narthur/ohc-handbook/Section 3.md

 Students are required to meet with their academic advisors during registration.
 Returning students must meet with their academic advisors prior to preregistering.

-## Withdrawal from a Course
+## Adding or Dropping a Course

-To make program changes, students must obtain the appropriate change of registration form in the library, obtain the necessary signatures indicating approval of the change (advisor, teacher, and registrar), and return the form to the Registrar’s Office.
+To add or drop a course, students must complete the Change of Registration form available in the library and submit it to the Registrar's Office.
 The signed form will become effective on the date it is returned to the registrar.

-In order for the withdrawal to be official this process must be completed by the last published date allowing withdrawal from a class.
-(Refer to the academic calendar for this date).
+In order for a withdrawal to be official this process must be completed by the last published date allowing withdrawal from a class.
+(Refer to the academic calendar for this date.)
 Grades for unofficial course withdrawals will be recorded as an F on the academic transcript.

 There are two withdrawal deadlines on the academic calendar:

-* The first withdrawal deadline is for withdrawing from a class with a full refund.
+* Deadline for withdrawing from a class with a full refund and no "W" on transcript: Two weeks after classes begin.
-* The second deadline is for withdrawing from the class without the withdrawal being recorded on the student’s transcript.
+* Deadline for withdrawing from a class without the withdrawal being recorded as an "F" on the student’s transcript: Two weeks before finals.

-When a student drops a class before the first deadline stated on the academic calendar, the class is deleted off the student’s record.
-A grade of “W” is issued when a student drops the class after the second deadline specified on the academic calendar.
-The grade for any withdrawal after the final withdrawal deadline will automatically be “F.”
+When a student drops a class before the first deadline stated on the academic calendar, the class is removed from the student’s record.
+A grade of “W” is issued when a student drops the class after the first deadline specified on the academic calendar.
+The grade for any withdrawal after the final deadline is an “F.”

-Due to course scheduling challenges OHC is unable to offer all courses every year.
+Due to scheduling challenges OHC is unable to offer every course, every year.
 Therefore students should be aware that dropping a course could add significant length to their degree program.

 ## Grade Reports